gedaskir/play-markdown/README.md

 QmeQ: Quantum master equation for Quantum dot transport calculations
 ====================================================================

 QmeQ is an open-source Python package for transport calculations through quantum dot devices.
-So-called Anderson-type models are used to describe the quantum dot device, where quantum dots are coupled to the leads by tunneling.
+The so-called Anderson-type models are used to describe the quantum dot device, where quantum dots are coupled to the leads by tunneling.
 QmeQ can calculate the stationary state **particle** and **energy currents** using various approximate density matrix approaches.
 As for now we have implemented the following first-order methods

 * Pauli (classical) master equation
 * Lindblad approach